solarslurpi/Van_2021/Electricity/Schematic.md

 Even at 400A, the current that flows __between__ batteries is roughly 400A/6 batteries = 67A.
 Well within the range of 2/0 cable's [ampacity](https://www.cerrowire.com/products/resources/tables-calculators/ampacity-charts/).

 # Wire and Fuses between Battery and Inverter
+What's the overload current draw while we are using DC and AC appliances in the Van?
 ## Loads running at the same time
 ### AC
 __The inverter will be the load that will require the maximum amount of current.__  To size the wire and fuse, we take in account: